Jonas1312/pytorch-segmentation-dataset/README.md

 # PyTorch Segmentation Dataset Loader

-Custom segmentation dataset class for torchvision.
+Custom segmentation dataset class for `torchvision`.

 ## Usage

-Can be used with torchvision.transforms:
+Can be used with `torchvision.transforms`:

 ``` python
 from utils import SegmentationDataset